I spoke with newbie homeschooling mums this week, and they had three main questions about homeschooling:

 Yes, I’m overwhelmed.
 Isn’t everyone?

 But overwhelm usually flares up when I let go of trusting my children, and revert back to old habits of adding up their progress and trying to control their learning.

-How Do I Avoid Overwhelm?
+How Do I Deal with Overwhelm?

-Self-talk.
+By self-talk.
 Reminding myself of this:

 I’m not presenting my children with a pile of useless facts or busy work.
 By choosing to relax and let them go with their own flow, I’m allowing them to develop a deep, lifelong, love of learning.
 I’m allowing them to question status-quo, to know their own minds, and to have self-accountability.

 A pretty good skill set for life.